tochkov-credo/recruitment/developer-ui-task.md

 * HTML5 and CSS3 are a must!
 * Focus on how well is implemented the grid system, alignment of elements and style of code
-* Box items shouldn't be implemented as an images in OUR DEVICES section (Every parts must be separated by each other -Titles, Slogans, Buttons, etc.)
+* Box items shouldn't be implemented as an images in OUR SERVICES section (Every parts must be separated by each other -Titles, Slogans, Buttons, etc.)
 * Social buttons (see footer section) must be coresponding with the social global colors on their hovering
 * Responsive version is a priority - Mobile first!
 There's no a PSD design for that, so feel free to use your imagination :)
 * You are free to use pre-compilers such as SASS or LESS